 Advanced Family & Sports Podiatry

-It′s important to note that while studies have shown promising results in improving the appearance of fungal toenails and reducing infection, the effectiveness of the Lunula Laser can vary from person to person.
+While studies have shown promising results in improving the appearance of fungal toenails and reducing infection, the effectiveness of the Lunula Laser may vary from person to person.
 For severe or stubborn cases of fungal nail infections, a combination of treatments, such as oral antifungal medications or topical antifungal solutions, may be necessary.

-As with any medical treatment, it′s essential to consult with one of our podiatrists to determine the most appropriate and effective treatment plan for your specific case of fungal toenail infection.
-They can evaluate the severity of the infection and recommend the best course of action based on your individual needs and medical history.
+As with any medical treatment, it′s essential to consult with one of our podiatrists to determine the most appropriate treatment plan for your specific case of fungal toenail infection.
+They will evaluate the severity of the infection and recommend the best course of action based on your individual needs and medical history.